Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 You’re doing it!
 You’ve found and booked your dream yoga retreat and you’re waiting excitedly to head off and immerse yourself in a wonderful experience.
+Firstly — AMAZING!
+Take a moment to breathe deeply and focus your awareness on what’s to come.

-Because whether you’ve chosen an adventurous retreat or a laid back getaway with lots of wellness elements, it’s going to be a journey you’ll never forget.
+Because whether you’ve chosen an adventurous retreat or a laid-back getaway with lots of wellness elements, it’s going to be a journey you’ll never forget.
+But… what should you pack and take with you?

 If you’ve never been on a retreat before you might be unsure of what you do (and don’t) need.
 So read on to learn all you need in order to craft your own perfect yoga retreat packing list.